ansible/ansible-documentation/docs/docsite/rst/installation_guide/intro_installation.rst

 Adding Ansible command shell completion
 =======================================

-You can add shell completion of the Ansible command line utilities by installing an optional dependency called ``argcomplete``.

-``argcomplete`` supports bash, and has limited support for zsh and tcsh.
+You can add shell completion of the Ansible command line utilities by installing an optional dependency called ``argcomplete``, which supports bash, and has limited support for zsh and tcsh.

 For more information about installation and configuration, see the `argcomplete documentation <https://kislyuk.github.io/argcomplete/>`_.